MileHacker Logo

 • Light jacket or sweater for cooler evenings.

-• Long-sleeved shirts for sun protection.
+• Long-sleeved shirts to wear for sun protection.

 Wet & Hot Season Attire